Just past midlife, many people get super focused on increasing net worth before retirement.

 Generating income of $ 24,000 a year is like having another $600,000 of retirement savings in comparison to the traditional 4% retirement withdrawal rule!

 Is that crazy?
 I love the math on this!

-Yes, retirement withdrawals are passive, and the income generation methods suggested are usually active, but this isn’t always the case; some online income sources generate passive income.
+And yes, retirement withdrawals are passive, and the income generation methods suggested are usually active, but this isn’t always the case; some income sources generate mostly passive income.

 It’s true that there are differences in comparing income generated to retirement withdrawals.

 But we’re comparing gala apples to honey crisp apples, not apples to oranges.
 This is a very valid analogy.

 And just think, your wealth can continue to grow if you’re not spending it to live on 4% withdrawals every month.

 The reality is that we’re living longer and the opportunities have never been better to generate income streams from your skills, hobbies, or passions.